On specific factors in graphs: Notation and Terminology

 \section{Notation and Terminology}

 Let us first present some of the basic definitions, notations and terminology used in this paper.
 Other terminology will be introduced as it naturally occurs in the text or is used according to West's book \cite{West-2001}.
 We denote the vertex set and the edge set of a graph $G$ by $V(G)$ and $E(G)$, respectively.
-A \emph{loop} is an edge whose two endpoints are the same. \emph{Multiple edges} (also called \emph{parallel edges}) are edges having the same pair of endpoints.

-Throughout this paper we use the term \emph{graph} in the general sense where both loops and multiple edges are allowed.
+Throughout this paper we use the term \emph{graph} in the general sense where both loops and multiple edges are allowed, hence cycles of length one (loop) or two (a pair of parallel edges) may also occur.
 A \emph{simple graph} is a graph having no loops or multiple edges.

-A \emph{path} in a graph $G$ is an alternating sequence of distinct vertices and edges beginning and ending with vertices such that each edge in the sequence joins the vertex before it to the one following it.
-The \emph{length} of a path $P$ is the number of edges in $P$.
-A graph is \emph{connected} if each pair of vertices in $G$ is joined by a path in $G$.
-Otherwise, it is \emph{disconnected}.
-A \emph{cycle} in $G$ either is a loop (cycle of length 1) or has two parallel edges (cycle of length 2) or consists of a path of length at least two together with an edge joining the first and the last vertices of the path.

-A graph $H$ is a \emph{subgraph} of a graph $G$ if $V(H) \subseteq V(G)$ and $E(H) \subseteq E(G)$.
-A subgraph $H$ of $G$ \emph{spans} $G$ if $V(H)=V(G)$; in this situation $H$ is also called a \emph{spanning subgraph} of $G$.
-A \emph{component} of $G$ is a maximal connected subgraph of $G$.
-A set of vertices $S\subseteq V(G)$ is a \emph{cutset} of the connected graph $G$ if $G - S$ is disconnected.
-A \emph{tree} is a connected graph containing no cycle.
-A \emph{forest} is a graph each component of which is a tree.
-If $e$ is an edge in a connected graph $G$ such that $G - e$ is disconnected, we say that $e$ is a \emph{bridge} or \emph{cut-edge}.

 The \emph{degree} of a vertex $v$, denoted by $\mathrm{deg}_G(v)$ or simply by $\mathrm{deg}(v)$ when the underlying graph is understood, is the number of edges incident with the vertex, where any loop is counted twice.
 The minimum degree in a graph $G$ will be denoted by $\delta(G)$ and the maximum degree by $\Delta(G)$.
 A graph is \emph{$r$-regular} if the degree of each vertex in $G$ is $r$, and the graph is \emph{regular} if it is $r$-regular for some $r$.
-A set of edges in $G$ is a \emph{matching} if no two of them share an end vertex.
+A set of edges in $G$ is a \emph{matching} if no two of them share a vertex.
 A \emph{perfect matching} (or \emph{1-factor}) in $G$ is a matching the edges of which span $G$.